 The following ESRC film features Angie, Karin and Lisa talking about making resilient moves in young people’s lives, as one of eight case studies showing the impact of the social sciences and social science research (6.48-9.15 mins):

 Boingboing Blackpool is a really exciting new development that is now well underway.
-It has been made possible by the HeadStart funding that Blackpool Council have received from the Big Lottery Fund.
-Blackpool were one of only 6 areas that were successful and they now have funding for 5 years to really embed and develop their plans.read more
+Blackpool were one of only 6 areas that were successful in bidding for HeadStart funding from the Big Lottery Fund, and they now have funding for 5 years to really embed and develop their plans.

-The Big Lottery funded HeadStart programme gave 12 local authorities some money to pilot different approaches to supporting young people to cope with difficult circumstances Boingboing receives funding to support HeadStart Blackpool to implement their resilience programme to support the children and young people of Blackpool.read more
+The Big Lottery-funded HeadStart programme gave local authorities money to support young people to cope with difficult circumstances.
+Boingboing receives funding to support HeadStart Blackpool to implement their resilience programme to support the children and young people of Blackpool.